evanwon/dependencysharp/README.md

 // Helper methods are included to provide easy access to the directory
 // where your assmebly is being executed from (which is where
-// you typically need to place unmanaged dependencies). var expectedPath = AssemblyUtilities.ExecutingAssemblyPath + "Interop.CoreScanner.dll";
+// you typically need to place unmanaged dependencies). var expectedPath = Path.Join(AssemblyUtilities.ExecutingAssemblyPath, "Interop.CoreScanner.dll");

 // The dependency as a byte array, stored in your library's Properties/Resources.resx file var dependency = Resources.Interop_CoreScanner;